Painters Insurance: Cost & Coverage

 Bottom Line

-Painters insurance is a wise investment, whether you’re an independent contractor, a residential or commercial contractor, or an interior or exterior specialist.
-Insurance requirements for each painting business will be unique, but each business needs at least some level of coverage.
+Painters insurance is a wise investment, whether you are an independent contractor, a residential or commercial contractor, or an interior painter.
+Insurance requirements for each painting business will be unique, but each business needs at least some level of liability coverage.

 To ensure that you get the coverage your business needs without overpaying, it’s important to find the right insurance provider.
-CoverWallet is an insurance broker that offers insurance policies through an easy-to-understand application.
-Answering a few simple questions will help them find the ideal insurance provider for your business needs.
+Simply Business, one of our best painting insurance companies, offers policies through an easy-to-understand application.
+Answer a few simple questions, and you can compare prices and purchase a policy online without needing to speak directly with anyone.